 The thermal modification alone gives a freedom not to do a separate surface treatment or a maintenance for the wood, this rule applies when the installation is done correctly, according to the official installation instructions.
 With these examples, we want to show how graying looks like in practice with its many different variations.

 At all stages of the construction process, the manufacturer’s installation instructions should be followed to achieve a long-lasting and sustainable end-result.
 The functionality of Lunawood products is guaranteed by sufficient air circulation behind the facade and terrace boards.
 This is done with a ventilation gap and a sufficient distance from the ground.
+Thanks to sufficient air circulation, the humidity does not weaken the graying and the exterior cladding lasts longer.

 Thermal modification of the wood makes Lunawood durable, and correct installation enables that Lunawood can be left without any surface treatment.
 That feature makes it even a more sustainable choice: no regular maintenance with oils, tints and paints nor preparatory work.
 It saves resources in many ways.
-Lunawood will gracefully turn to gray if it is left without the UV-protected surface treatment.
+Lunawood cladding will gracefully turn to gray if it is left without the UV-protected surface treatment.

 On the other hand, regular maintenance of the Lunawood is needed to keep the original brown appearance and avoid small cracks and splits over time.
 Treating the boards with tinted or pigmented wood oil, wax, wood-protecting stain, varnish or paint – which contains a UV-filter – can retain the surface color.

-The beauty of the completely natural and chemical free Lunawood Thermowood products lies in their natural aging, graceful changing of color from brown through various lighter and darker shades to eventually silvery gray.
+The beauty of the natural and chemical free Lunawood Thermowood products lies in their natural aging, graceful changing of color from brown through various lighter and darker shades to eventually silvery gray.
 To enable this natural greying, the surface should be left untreated to obtain UV-light and breath.
 No maintenance treatment is required if the aging process is pleasing to the eye.
 The natural greying of Lunawood Thermowood enables the building to blend smoothly to its surroundings.
 And as a natural shade it allows to use effect colours in other materials.

 The greying happens due to physical and biological processes that take place within the top layer of the wood.
 It is caused by a combination of many factors.
 It starts under the influence of changing weather conditions and especially the sun’s UV radiation.
 Sunlight scatter e.g. lignin and hemicellulose, as a result of which the surface of the wood fades.
 Dirt particles, surface vegetation and dead tree parts gray the wood.
 The combined effect of fading and graying produces a silver-gray hue.
 The shade of grey even varies from board to board, as it is a genuine natural product.